powerdistribution/powerdistribution.github.io/calculators/conductor_slapping.md

 initial fault is downstream of a recloser, and a follow-on fault occurs upstream of the recloser and trips the circuit breaker.

 The animation at the right is a view along the length of the line.
-The two stationary conductor positions at the pole are shown.
-The two dots that move are the conductor positions at the center of the span.
+The two stationary conductor positions at the pole are shown in yellow.
+The two blue circles that move are the conductor positions at the center of the span.

 Conductor motion is a function of fault current, fault duration, phase spacings, span lengths, and conductor sag.
 A line-to-line fault causes